Corey Robinson (offensive tackle)

-Corey Robinson (born May 21, 1992) is a former American football offensive tackle.
-He played college football at South Carolina, and was drafted by the Detroit Lions in the seventh round of the 2015 NFL Draft.
-He has also played for the Carolina Panthers and Jacksonville Jaguars.
+Corey Robinson (born May 21, 1992) is an American former professional football offensive tackle.
+He played college football at South Carolina, and was selected by the Detroit Lions in the seventh round of the 2015 NFL draft.
+He also played for the Carolina Panthers and Jacksonville Jaguars.

 College career

 Robinson began his college career at South Carolina as a transition player from offensive line to defensive line, before permanently switching back to offensive line as a redshirt sophomore in 2012.
 He logged 35 career starts in 38 games during his time as a Gamecock.

 Professional career

 Detroit Lions

-Robinson was drafted by the Detroit Lions in the seventh round, 240th overall, in the 2015 NFL Draft.
+Robinson was drafted by the Detroit Lions in the seventh round, 240th overall, in the 2015 NFL draft.
 He made his NFL debut in Week 1 of the 2015 season against the San Diego Chargers before being inactive for the remainder of the season.

 Robinson was placed on injured reserve on January 3, 2017 with a foot injury.

 On September 12, 2017, Robinson was placed on injured reserve with a foot injury.
 He was activated off injured reserve to the active roster on November 11, 2017.